Notwithstanding

 Notwithstanding is a short story collection by British author Louis de Bernières.
-Published in 2009, it was inspired by Wormley, the Surrey village in which he grew up during the 1960s and 1970s.
+Published in 2009, it was inspired by Hambledon, the Surrey village in which he grew up during the 1960s and 1970s.

 Inspiration

 In the Afterword to the collection, Louis de Bernières addresses the nation.
 He looks back wistfully to a time when "Villages were proper communities", with pubs and shops and a rectory "with a proper rector in it".
 The stories in Notwithstanding, he explains, with just a hint of a huff, are a celebration of the "quirky people" he remembers from his childhood in Surrey: "the belligerent spinsters, the naked generals, the fudge-makers, the people who talked to spiders".